kyma-project/community/concepts/modularization/enable_disable_module.md

 7. Click **Update** and then **Force update**.
 The operation was successful if the module Status changed to `READY`.

-To disable a module, edit your Kyma instance and click on the thrash icon next to your module.
+To disable a module, edit your Kyma instance and click on the trash icon next to your module, then force update the changes.
+Your module should disappear from the Module list.
 </details>
 </div>